This is a suggested eight days travel itinerary for Guatemala that includes Antigua, Lake Atitlán & Tikal.

 Santa Catalina Arch (Antigua) |

-Start your day by visiting the lovely baroque style Catholic church Iglesia de la Merced.
-It was inaugurated in 1767.
-Don't miss the Fountain of los Pescados inside the church.
-Then visit Cathedral of San José which has been damaged due to earthquakes.
+- Then visit Cathedral of San José which has been damaged due to many earthquakes.
 Also visit Iglesia de San Francisco which is one of many ruined churches in the city and often visited by the pilgrims.
-Also checkout Casa Santo Domingo Museum (which is also a hotel).
-The property has a world-class museum, interesting ruins, gorgeous gardens and a hotel.

 Iglesia de la Merced (Antigua) |